Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 \subsubsection{Virtual MIMO and Antenna Grouping}

 There are many contradictory requirements for antenna array design between C\&S. Beamforming and antenna placement are two good examples.
-For beamforming, an array with steerable beamforming and narrow beamwidth is typically required for sensing; however, communications require fixed and accurately pointed beams to achieve large beamforming gain.
-For antenna placement, increment of antenna aperture is the main concern for radar \cite{5419124}, while MIMO communication focuses on beamforming gain for spatial diversity and low correlation among antennas for spatial multiplexing.
-These different and contradicting requirements require some new antenna design methods.
+For beamforming, an array with varying beamforming and narrow beamwidth is typically required for sensing; however, during at least a packet period, communications require fixed and accurately pointed beams to obtain non-time varying channels, and multibeam to support SDMA.
+For antenna placement, MIMO radar typically requires special antenna intervals to achieve increased virtual antenna aperture \cite{5419124}; while MIMO communications focuses on beamforming gain, spatial diversity and spatial multiplexing, therefore, low correlation among antennas is more important.
+These different and contradicting requirements demand new antenna design methods.

 One potential solution is to introduce the concept of antenna grouping and virtual subarrays \cite{5419124,Qin20}.
 By dividing existing antennas into two or more groups/virtual subarrays, we can designate tasks of C\&S and optimize the design across groups of antennas.
 There could be overlap between different groups of antennas, as shown in Fig. \ref{fig-var}.
 Virtual subarray introduces beamforming capability.
-Using orthogonal signals across virtual subarrays, we can maintain the orthogonality desired by MIMO-radar, in order to achieve a larger aperture of an equivalent virtual array.
-Using overlapped antennas across neighbouring virtual subarrays can increase the spatial degree of freedom of the MIMO-radar.
+Using orthogonal signals across virtual subarrays, we can maintain the orthogonality desired by MIMO radar, in order to achieve a larger aperture of an equivalent virtual array.
+Using overlapped antennas across neighbouring virtual subarrays can increase the spatial degree of freedom of the MIMO radar.
 Using virtual subarrays, we can also conveniently generate multibeams \cite{8550811} satisfying different beamforming requirements from C\&S. We can also virtually optimize the antenna placement, by antenna selection and grouping.
 Similar to the diversity and multiplexing trade-off in communications, there is a trade-off between processing gain and resolution in sensing, related to the number of independent spatial streams.

 The array structure as shown in Fig. \ref{fig-var} reminds us of the hybrid antenna array that has been widely studied in mmWave communications.
 Considering the benefits of antenna grouping for both C\&S, using hybrid antenna arrays \cite{RN36,8683591} will be an attractive low-cost option.
 This is particularly true for mmWave systems where propagation loss is high and beamforming gain is essential for achieving sufficiently high SNR for both C\&S. The research on hybrid array JCAS systems is still in its very early stage, with some limited results being reported in \cite{liu2019joint}.